aesthetic-suite/framework/docs/config.md

 spacing, and per level configuration (instead of per size).

-When using the scaled approach, the settings should be configured for level 6, as 5-1 will be automatically calculated based on the scaling factor.
+When using the scaled approach, the settings should be configured for level 6, as 5-1 will be automatically calculated based on the scaling factor (going upwards).

 ```yaml
 typography: